Poruno/Bulma-Navwalker/README.md

 ) );
 ```

-## Then add this initializer in your header (either index.php, header.php, etc...)
+## then add this initializer in your header (either index.php, header.php, etc...)
 ```
     wp_nav_menu( array(
         'theme_location'    => 'primary',